 Specifics of Unlawful Discharge of Firearms

-- Knowingly discharging a firearm directed at 1 or more persons.
+• Knowingly discharging a firearm directed at another person.

-- Knowingly firing at a vehicle, habitation, or building and being reckless about whether these are occupied.
+• Knowingly firing at vehicles or buildings and being reckless about whether these vehicles or buildings are occupied.

 Presumed Recklessness and Legal Implications